OPENAIRINTERFACE/openairinterface5g/common/utils/threadPool/thread-pool.md

 time the client reads the result

-if you set the environement variable: thread-pool-measurements to a valid file name
+if you set the environement variable: threadPoolMeasurements to a valid file name
 These measurements will be wrote to this Linux pipe.

-A tool to read the linux fifo and display it in ascii is provided: see the local directory Makefile for this tool and to compile the thread pool unitary tests.
+A tool to read the linux fifo and display it in ascii is provided; compute the binay: in cmake building directory: make/ninja measurement_display